kristoff-it/zine-ssg.io/content/documentation/index.md

 ### Content
-The content directory contains your markdown files and their structure will be reflected verbamin in the final site.
+The content directory contains your markdown files and their structure will be reflected verbatim in the final site.

 - `content/index.md` is the main index page of your website (ie `https://samplesite.com/`).
 - `content/about.md` will generate `/about/index.html` (ie `https://samplesite.com/about/`).